Yasheed1995/sdk-nrf/samples/gazell/gzll_ack_payload_host/README.rst

    :rows: nrf52840dk_nrf52840, nrf52833dk_nrf52833, nrf52dk_nrf52832

 You can use any two of the development kits listed above and mix different development kits.

+.. gzll_ack_sample_requirements_end

+.. gzll_ack_sample_overview_start

+Overview
+********

+The sample uses the :ref:`gzll` library to exchange packets with payload in two directions.
+It consists of two applications, a Device and a Host.

+* Device
+   A Device sends a packet and adds a new packet to the TX queue every time it receives an ACK from Host.
+   Before adding a packet to the TX queue, the contents of the buttons are copied to the first payload byte (byte 0).
+   When the Device receives an ACK, the contents of the first payload byte of the ACK are output to the LEDs.

+* Host
+   A Host listens for a packet and sends an ACK when it has received the packet.
+   The contents of the first payload byte of the received packet is output to LEDs.
+   The contents of buttons are sent in the first payload byte (byte 0) of the ACK packet.

+The Device transmits packets with its buttons state and the Host acknowledges all successfully received packets from the Device and adds its buttons state in the ACK packets it transmits.
+Both applications display the peer's temporary buttons state on their LEDs.
+You can use this sample to enable simple, bidirectional data exchange over the Gazell protocol between two devices.

+.. gzll_ack_sample_overview_end

+.. gzll_ack_sample_ui_start

 User interface
 **************